-As winter progresses, you might be enjoying the downtime that comes from it being too cold to tackle outdoor chores.
+You might be enjoying the downtime that comes from it being too cold to tackle outdoor chores.
 While you sit back and relax though, the springtime remodeling list is looming.
-Instead of waiting for warmer weather to make the home improvements you’ve always wanted (or simply need), the winter season provides lots of opportunities and benefits to motivate you to get started early.
+Try starting a list of winter home remodeling improvement!

 Piles of snow and blustery temps may tempt you to hold off on home improvement projects, but there are lots of great reasons to move ahead no matter what the weather is outside.